-Correct pronunciation of the third tone here is to start low and go down.
-Then read the following tone.
+Correct pronunciation of the third tone here is to start low and go down, without going up.
 I’ve lost count on the number of people I’ve heard going up on the first part, pronouncing America (美国) as méiguó.
-Don’t do it.
+Don’t do it!
 If you’re not sure if your pronouncing this correctly, make sure to test it thoroughly with a native speaker and make sure they cannot cheat.

 Some words of advice

 You will sometimes hear people say that tones aren’t particularly important in Chinese and that the Chinese themselves don’t use tones anyway; if you can just speak fluently and quickly, you will be okay.
 This is wrong.
 There is some truth in that tones aren’t always pronounced the way they are described in textbooks, but that is not an excuse to ignore tones when you learn Chinese.
 Speaking quickly is definitely not a substitute for clarity and will lead to disastrous results in the long-run (please read Learn by exaggerating: Slow, then fast; big, then small).
 Also, there is a huge difference between a native Chinese speaker being sloppy with pronunciation and a foreigner being sloppy.
 A native speaker is sloppy in a way that others are used to, whereas most people aren’t used at all to foreigners bad pronunciation.